Route Planning & Optimization Guide – Routing Types And Business Use Cases

 Locations Routing – Customer Location Route Optimization

-Locations routing enables route planning directly from customer locations stored in Route4Me’s address database.
+Locations Routing enables route planning directly from customer locations stored in Route4Me’s address database.
 It is designed to use existing location data to build optimized routes based on geographic distribution and operational needs.

 Location data is grouped based on attributes such as geography or service area, enabling Route4Me to organize locations for efficient routing during optimization.
-Learn more about Locations Routing.

 Locations routing uses stored customer location data to group and organize stops by geography or service area and generate optimized routes for efficient planning.